Medical Device Innovation Lifecycle

 Research and feasibility studies aim to assess the product’s technical, clinical, IP, regulatory, market, and economic feasibility.
 Landscaping is predominantly a desk research activity.
 However, there may be outstanding questions that can only be answered through technical research (bench studies, in silico studies, or prototyping) and user research.
 The outputs from early research activities include:

-Risk management, guided by ISO 14971, is a systematic process for ensuring the safety and effectiveness of medical devices by identifying, assessing, and mitigating hazards.
+Risk management, guided by ISO 14971, is a systematic process for identifying, evaluating, and mitigating risk.
 It usually starts during early-stage research activities and continues throughout the medical device lifecycle.
-Key steps include risk analysis, evaluation, control and continuous monitoring.

-The Design and Development (D&D) phase is a resource-intensive stage of the medical device lifecycle.
+Design and Development (D&D) is a resource-intensive stage of the medical device lifecycle.
 It transitions the project from creative exploration to formal, regulated processes.
-Thorough early-stage research helps to ensure a smoother D&D process, although iterative optimisation may still be necessary.
+Thorough early-stage research helps to ensure a smoother D&D process, although iterative design changes may still be necessary.

-D&D activities are governed by Quality Management System (QMS) standards (e.g., ISO 13485:2016) and design control requirements.
+D&D activities are governed by Quality Management System (QMS) standards (e.g., ISO 13485:2016 and Quality System Regulation (QSR)) and design control requirements.
 Design controls are a systematic process mandated by regulatory authorities to ensure that medical devices are designed to meet user needs, intended purposes, and regulatory requirements.
-They encompass planning, documenting, reviewing, and verifying each design development stage, from establishing user requirements to design transfer.
+They encompass planning, documenting, reviewing, and verifying each design development stage, from establishing user requirements to design transfer to manufacture.

-The culmination of D&D is a manufacturable product and the generation of technical documentation to support regulatory submissions.
+The culmination of D&D is a manufacturable product supported by technical documentation containing all the evidence of the benefits and risks of the device.
+These documents support regulatory submissions.

 Manufacture